borodark/bagger/README.md

 The TODO left in scope of HW1:

+* read datasets from file
-* multiple dataset tests with measuring accuracy and errors
+* multiple dataset tests
 * better reporting of results and showing progress
+  * measuring accuracy and errors

-The TODO left in scope of usability:
+The TODO left in scope of UX:
 * reduce burden to replicate - wrap into Docker container